trinodb/trino/docs/src/main/sphinx/client/jdbc.rst

                                                                   in a shared mode by different users, the first registered token is stored and authenticates all users.
 ``disableCompression``                                            Whether compression should be enabled.
-``assumeLiteralNamesInMetadataCallsForNonConformingClients``      When enabled, the name patterns passed to ``DatabaseMetaData`` methods
-                                                                  are treated as literals.
-You can use this as a workaround for applications that do not escape schema or table names when passing them to ``DatabaseMetaData`` methods as schema or table name patterns.
 ``assumeLiteralUnderscoreInMetadataCallsForNonConformingClients`` When enabled, the name patterns passed to ``DatabaseMetaData`` methods
                                                                   are treated as underscores.
 You can use this as a workaround for applications that do not escape schema or table names when passing them